NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

       self.log_file.touch(exist_ok=True)
    ```

 3. If you have written the unit tests, run them in PyCharm.
-Confirm that the your initialization tests now pass.
+Confirm that your initialization tests now pass.
 4. Create a private method to log car activity.
-This method should accept the `plate` and `action` parameter.
+This method should accept the `plate` and `action` parameters.
 It should open the `log_file` in append mode and write the plate, action ('entered' or 'exited') and a timestamp to the file.
 Here is a sample implementation:

    ```python
    # in CarPark class